Aerial Images Processing for Car Detection using Convolutional Neural Networks: Comparison between Faster R-CNN and YoloV3: Experimental Comparison between Faster R-CNN , YOLOv3, and YOLOv4

-Figure \ref{fig:Yolo_Stanford_misclassif} shows examples of YOLOv3 and Faster R-CNN misclassifications on a sample image of the Stanford dataset.
-The false positives shown may be explained by the presence of errors of annotations in the learning dataset, as mentioned in section \ref{section-datasets}.
-Figure \ref{fig:Yolo_PSU_Misclassif} and Figure \ref{fig:FRCNN_PSU_Misclassif} show examples of YOLOv3 and Faster R-CNN misclassifications (all of them false negatives) on a sample image of the PSU dataset, respectively.
+\begin{paracol}{2} \switchcolumn Figure~\ref{fig:Yolo_Stanford_misclassif} shows examples of YOLOv3 and Faster R-CNN misclassifications on a sample image of the Stanford dataset.
+The false positives shown may be explained by the presence of errors of annotations in the learning dataset, as mentioned in Section~\ref{section-datasets}.
+Figures~\ref{fig:Yolo_PSU_Misclassif} and~\ref{fig:FRCNN_PSU_Misclassif} show examples of YOLOv3 and Faster R-CNN misclassifications (all of them false negatives) on a sample image of the PSU dataset, respectively. {YOLOv4 yields almost equivalent misclassifications, compared to YOLOv3.}

-Figures \ref{fig:AP_scoreTh_PSU} and \ref{fig:AP_scoreTh_Stanford} show the effect of the score threshold on AP.
-While this effect is very reduced on Faster R-CNN for both datasets, it shows a high dependency for YOLOv3 only on Stanford dataset, decreasing to almost 0 for a score threshold of 0.9.
-This reveals the fact that YOLOv3 predictions on Stanford dataset are much less confident.
-For all other figures shown here, the score threshold has been fixed to 0.5.

-\subsubsection{\textbf{Average Recall}}
+\subsubsection{{Average Recall}}

-Table \ref{tab:AR_Stanford} shows the average recall for a given maximum number of detections (as described in the introduction of section C), on the Stanford Dataset.
-Faster R-CNN outperforms YOLOv3 in this metric except for AR\textsuperscript{max=1}, with a slight better performance for Resnet50 feature extractor over Inception-v2, and a marked inferior performance for YOLOv3 with an input size of 320x320.
-Whereas the input sizes 416x416 and 608x608 give similar performance, which means that YOLOv3's medium input size is sufficient for Stanford dataset.
-The fact that the columns AR\textsuperscript{max=10} and AR\textsuperscript{max=100} in this table are identical can be explained by the fact that very few images in the Stanford testing dataset contain more than 10 car instances.
-Nevertheless, we have kept this duplicated column to compare it to Table \ref{tab:AR_PSU} which shows the same metrics on PSU dataset.
-While all tested networks yield a close performance in terms of AR\textsuperscript{max=1} and AR\textsuperscript{max=10}, YOLOv3 is significantly better in terms of AR\textsuperscript{max=100}, with an increasing performance for larger input sizes, which indicates that YOLOv3 is better at detecting a high number of objects in a single image.
+Table~\ref{tab:AR_Stanford} shows the average recall for a given maximum number of detections {(as described in the introduction of Section~\ref{sec:results})}, on the Stanford dataset. {YOLOv4 (with medium and high input size) shows the best results in this metric, while the small input size (320 $\times$ 320) shows a marked inferior performance for both YOLOv3 and YOLOv4.} The fact that the columns AR\textsuperscript{max=10} and AR\textsuperscript{max=100} in this table are identical can be explained by the fact that very few images in the Stanford testing dataset contain more than 10 car instances. {Nevertheless, we have kept this duplicated column to compare it to} Table~\ref{tab:AR_PSU}, which shows the same metrics on the PSU dataset. {YOLOv4 (with any input size) is significantly better in terms of the three metrics on this dataset, which indicates that YOLOv4} is better at detecting a high number of objects in a single image.